OWASP/Honeypot-Project/honeytraps/README.md

 *  To report the relevant log information to MISP, we run the `kibana-client.py` at the ELK container, which sends information using the PyMISP API.

 * To create events using PyMISP we need an API key.
-Go to Automation page of MISP (https://localhost) and copy the key (highlighted in the below image) and paste in `misp_key ` variable of `keys.py`.
+Go to Automation page of MISP (https://localhost) and copy the key (highlighted in the below image) and paste in `misp_key` variable of `keys.py` and also update the `misp_url`.
 ![Alt text](./screenshots/pymisp-key.png?raw=true "API Key for PyMISP")

 * We run the `kibana-client.py` in a Python3 virtual environment.
 Run the below commands to do so.